 - Can be shallow [less than 0.5mm deep] or deep [more than 0.5mm deep]

-Hypertrophic scars develop within 4-8 weeks of injury with rapid growth for 6 months.
-They do not extend beyond the margins of the injury and are not progressive; in fact regression is a possibility after 12-18 months.
+These raised scars gain collagen as the lesion heals.
+The result is a firm, raised papule or plaque.
+They develop within 4 to 8 weeks of injury with rapid growth for 6 months.
+They do not extend beyond the margins of the injury and are not progressive.
+In fact, the scars may regress after 12 to 18 months.
 Recurrence rates after revision are low.

-Keloids on the other hand are progressive and extend beyond the margins of the injury/ lesion.
+Keloids are a different type of hypertrophic scar that are progressive and extends beyond the margins of the injury or lesion.
 Regression is unheard of.
-Keloids can develop up to several years after even minor injury.
+Keloids can develop up to several years after even a minor injury.
 They have a high recurrence rate after revision.